Ch0z/ch0z.github.io/_posts/2024-05-26-install-jekyll-docs-site-on-wsl.md

 ```bash
 nano /etc/wsl.conf
 ```
-add this at this end of the file, replace username by yours
+Add this at the end of the file, replace username by yours
 ```text
 [user]
 default = username